|

 immediately south east of the Bourne Valley Local Nature

-international protection (SSSI, SPA, SAC and Ramsar site).
+heathland SSSI, SPA, SAC and Ramsar site [more].

 Alderney is Poole's